 Until now, pathogens in vaccines have mainly been inactivated using chemicals.
 However, this method has disadvantages: “Chemical treatment is time-consuming and cannot be integrated into a continuous production process.
 Moreover, chemical residues remain in the vaccine, which then get into the human body," IPA team leader Martin Thoma explained.

 “The interdisciplinary cooperation was key to its success,” said Thoma.
-"The experts from the Fraunhofer Institute for Organic Electronics, Electron Beam and Plasma Technology FEP developed the system, which precisely measures out the low energy electrons so that they destroy the pathogens’ genetic material in very small quantities of liquid."
+"The experts from the Fraunhofer Institute for Organic Electronics, Electron Beam and Plasma Technology FEP developed the system, which precisely measures out the low energy electrons so that they destroy the pathogens’ genetic material in very small quantities of liquid," he added.

 The team at the Fraunhofer Institute for Interfacial Engineering and Biotechnology IGB investigated the dose-dependent inactivation.
 Finally, Thoma’s team at IPA developed the modules, which ensure that the liquid containing the pathogens is filtered through to the electron beam at precisely the right layer height and speed.